AshwathBalaS/Agentic-AI-Skills/README.md

 **Before that Make sure to choose "Developer - Free** option from **"Usage and Billing**, which has around 5000 free traces per month; We also have option to select "Startup", "Plus" option in Usage and Billing option in LangSmith

 6. Once created an API Key, copy it and paste in VS Code on .env on "LANGCHAIN_API_KEY=YOUR_API_KEY"

+#### Whenever we create any applications with help of LangGraph, once we run, all the Logs, all the monitoring, should happen in LangGraph Platform